DeeHornacek/assign_vehicles_drivers/README.md

 ### Loading the fixtures

-Run the following commands from the project root:
+Run the following commands from the project root (data are stored in api\fixtures):

 ```bash
 python manage.py loaddata vehicles.json